 A Balance of Tension and Compression

-There are two types of forces involved in building.
+There are two types of forces involved in building, tension and compression.
 To have a great structure, which we call, “strong bones”, there must be a balance of both tension and compression.
 Anticipating an inspection, we cut out these holes to reveal the rebar inside.
 Once the inspector validates the block wall is properly constructed, we will pour concrete into the top of the blocks to solidify and thus strengthen the walls of this two-story home.

-As a strange metaphor envelops my thoughts, within seconds I realize that the concrete material and steel material work together symbiotically.
-This unity is difficult, beautiful, organic, and unavoidable in order to have success.
-Yet it is the order of things.
+A strange metaphor emerges, as I realize that the concrete material and steel material work together symbiotically.
+This unity is difficult, beautiful, organic, and unavoidable in order to be a strong structure.
+It is the order of things.
 The steel is stronger when you pull it, which translates to a type of tension.
-Conversely, concrete is strong when it squeezes together; meaning it is in compression.
+Conversely, concrete is strongest when it squeezes together; meaning it is in compression.

 To continue this thought process, I begin to smile thinking of my marriage.
-It is full of a balancing act with little “gives” and “takes”.
-Sometimes, it feels like I’m pulled too far and the “tension” is uncomfortable.
+It is full of balancing acts with little “gives” and “takes”.
+Sometimes, I’m pulled too far and the “tension” is uncomfortable.
 Other times, it’s confining and stifling with too much “compression”.
-But as time moves through the forward motion, this friction creates something beautiful.
-Through all these memories and experiences, I’m proud because only in these experiences can my bond be made stronger.
+But as time moves forward, this friction creates something beautiful.
+I’m grateful for experiences that strengthen my bond.
 If there is too much tension, I will “crack” or become frustrated.
-Likewise, if there is too much compression I will “crack”.
+Likewise, if there is too much compression I will also “crack”.

-All of this reminds me of how wonderful it is to be a builder.
-Building a good home or a good business requires a good foundation where every material has the capability to handle a specific amount of “pull” or tension.
-And every material also has an ability to handle a certain amount of “squeezing together” called compression.
+It’s stretching to be a builder.
+Building a good home or a good business requires a good foundation.
+Every material has the capability to handle a specific amount of “pull” or tension.
+And each material also has an ability to handle a certain amount of “squeezing together” called compression.

 Together, this symbiotic tension and compression creates a very good structure that will outlast the storms we face in life.

-We will keep on building as long as we are allowed the privilege, and I hope that when the tough elements of life hit us, I can always remember the value and strengthening of the process, even though it is an unwelcome refinement.
-A little give and take or “tension and compression” is a good thing for the end product.
+We keep on building and appreciate the privilege.
+I hope that when life gets tough, I remember the value and strengthening of the process, even though it is an unwelcome refinement.
+A little give and take or “tension and compression” is a good thing.
 It just means we are still living and moving forward.